EVondrus/SnapSortAI/README.md

 ## Project Overview

-A client working in e-commerce wants to explore how machine learning can help automate the process of categorizing product images.
-Currently, this task is manual, time-consuming, and prone to errors.
+A client in e-commerce seeks a machine learning solution to automate product image categorization, currently performed manually.
+The project follows two phases:

-The client is seeking a two-phase approach:
 1. **Dataset Analysis**: Understanding the CIFAR-10 dataset.
-2. **Model Development**: Creating an image classification model for automation.
+2. **Model Development**: Creating an image classification model to automate the process.

-The CIFAR-10 dataset contains 60,000 images across 10 distinct categories (e.g., animals, vehicles, and objects).
-The goal is to provide valuable insights and build a basic model for automation, with future scalability in mind.
+The CIFAR-10 dataset consists of 60,000 images across 10 categories, and the goal is to automate categorization with a scalable model for future use.

 ---